iainctduncan/papers/source/conclusion.rst

 most elements of the host in real-time, including mixer settings, device settings, the system transport, sequencer data, and much more.
 It uses an object model, the Live Object Model (or LOM), that is based on hierarchal lists of symbols.
-Users construct lists of numbers and symbols, and send these to special Max objects to query and control elements of the API (Cipriani, 2020, 676-680).
+Users construct lists of numbers and symbols, and send these to special Max objects to query and control elements of the API (CTN: Cipriani 2020, 676-680).
-.. citation (Cipriani, 2020)
 Given that the fundamental model is of lists of symbols, it thus lends itself well to implementation in Lisp.
 I have created a low-level interface object for working with the Live API, **live-api**, and an accompanying Max subpatch (provided with S4M), which together provide the functions